How Much are Construction Supervision Fees in the USA in 2025?

 Written by HomeAdvisor.

 Hiring a construction manager costs an average of $47,656, or between $3,081 and $94,754.
-Their fee makes up 5% to 15% of the project total, though this percentage decreases for larger projects.
+Their fee makes up 5% to 15% of the project total, though this percentage may decrease for large-scale projects.
+In general, costs may vary depending on the project type, fee structures, and other variables in new construction and renovation.

 Let's calculate cost data for you.
 Where are you located?